International Mountain Guides Climbing and Mountaineering Expeditions

 [ ]Climbing/Trekking Pants: Look for construction that provides freedom of movement and/or stretch materials.
 Fabric should be a breathable synthetic that preferably holds up to abrasion and dries quickly.
 You can wear them over longjohns if it is cold.

-[ ]Casual Clothes: For travel/meals in dining rooms.
+[ ]Casual Clothes: For travel/meals in hotels.
 You'll want a shirt or two with a collar to wear on flights and for restaurants.
 A sweatshirt or light jacket might be nice in the evening.

 Personal Accessories